Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Fundamental Concepts of Multi-modal Machine Learning

 \subsubsection{Autoregressive Models}

-The encoders of deep generative ARMs learn distributions over sequences using the chain rule of conditional probability, whereby the decoders predict the next sequence element from the previous elements in each step.
-ARMs are specific to the syntheses of tokenized sequential data, such as text~\cite{Mao2015GenerationDescriptions, Vinyals2014ShowGenerator, Rohrbach2015TheDescription} and quantized images~\cite{Yu2022ScalingGeneration,Ding2021CogView:Transformers}.
-Recurrent neural networks (RNNs), long short-term memory (LSTM), and transformer-based models are common ARMs for cross-modal text synthesis~\cite{Desai2020VirTex:Annotations, BulentSariyildiz2020LearningAnnotations}.
-Among them, transformer-based models have also been employed for image synthesis.
-The encoders and decoders of these models often work with different modalities for cross-modal synthesis.
-The models can also take multi-modal tokens as input to apply self-attention, enabling better cross-modal understanding and manipulation~\cite{Yu2022ScalingGeneration,Ding2021CogView:Transformers}.
-However, ARMs for image synthesis generate quantized pixels one by one, impairing synthesis efficiency.
+Deep generative ARMs use the chain rule of conditional probability to learn sequence distributions, predicting each sequence element from preceding ones.
+ARMs are mainly used for tokenized sequential data syntheses, such as text~\cite{Mao2015GenerationDescriptions, Vinyals2014ShowGenerator, Rohrbach2015TheDescription} and quantized images~\cite{Yu2022ScalingGeneration,Ding2021CogView:Transformers}.
+Common ARMs for cross-modal text synthesis include RNNs, LSTMs, and transformer-based models, with the latter also employed for image synthesis~\cite{Desai2020VirTex:Annotations, BulentSariyildiz2020LearningAnnotations}.
+ARMs can also take multi-modal tokens as input and employ attention mechanisms to enhance cross-modal understanding and manipulation.
+However, their efficiency is hampered when synthesizing images due to pixel-by-pixel generation.